stelcodes/nuzzle/README.md

 The `render-page` function uses the `:nuzzle/page-key` value to determine what Hiccup to return.
 This is how a single function can produce Hiccup for every page.

-Just because a page exists in your realized site data doesn't mean you have to include it in your static site.
+Just because a page exists in your realized config doesn't mean you have to include it in your static site.
 If you don't want a page to be published, just return `nil`.

 > In Nuzzle, all strings in the Hiccup are automatically escaped, so if you want to add a string of raw HTML, use the `nuzzle.hiccup/raw` wrapper function like so: `(raw "<h1>Title</h1>")`.

-### Accessing Your Site Data with `get-config`
+### Accessing Your Config with `get-config`
 With many static site generators, accessing global data inside markup templates can be *painful*.
 Since Nuzzle is heavily data-oriented, this problem becomes much easier to solve.

 Instead of requiring your page rendering function to accept multiple arguments (ex: one for the page entry map, one for the whole config), Nuzzle adds a function to each page entry map passed to your page rendering function under the key `:nuzzle/get-config`.